 When clients take a yoga class, they expect their muscles to be stretched.
 Even beginning practitioners are aware that yoga poses will enhance their body's flexibility.
 But many are surprised at the way this practice also helps them build muscle mass.

+A strong yoga routine builds muscle using principles such as progressive overload.
 Each yoga pose requires that you engage a specific muscle or muscle group to hold proper form.
 Going through specific sequences also boosts strength as you transition from one pose to the next.

 For example, one study involved 79 subjects.
 Each performed 24 cycles of sun salutation six days a week.
 After 24 weeks, participants had significant increases in their upper body muscle strength.
 Female subjects also had a significant decrease in their level of body fat, with both males and females lowering their body mass index (BMI).

-Sustaining yoga poses for longer periods of time—like in Iyengar yoga or Restorative yoga—helps strengthen engaged muscle even more.
+Sustaining yoga poses for longer periods of time—like in Iyengar yoga or Restorative yoga—helps strengthen engaged muscles even more.
 In these styles, muscle fibers are faced with increasing amounts of tension, forcing them to grow stronger as a result.

 Many yoga poses can help clients develop strength in their arms, shoulders, chest, and upper back.
 Building these muscles makes it easier to engage in everyday activities such as lifting grocery bags, picking up your children, and moving furniture around to clean under it.
 Increasing upper body strength also helps create a more fit physique.